kodadot/developers/docs/beginning.md

 ## How it all Started

-Our Co-founder, [yangWao](https://twitter.com/yangWao), was presented an opportunity to research more about [Substrate](https://docs.substrate.io) developers in the Polkadot Econsystem, where he was amazed of its' potential to become a replacement for smaller chains.
+KodaDot's Co-founder, [yangWao](https://twitter.com/yangWao), was presented an opportunity to research more on [Substrate](https://docs.substrate.io) developers in the Polkadot Econsystem, where he became intrigued by Polkadot's potential to become a replacement for smaller chains.

 To further understand the space, he created a web-based Subket, where you can:
 - Create a Substrate account from a mnemonic and hex seed